vlad-demchuk/password-manager/README.md

 ## Description

 Application has been created to manage your passwords.
-You can create an account щк enter an existing one.
+You can create an account or enter an existing one.
 All data is stored in local storage.

 ### Dependencies
 * Node v14.18.2